pedrog14/gruvbox.nvim/README.md

 ## Overriding

-### Palette
+### Colors

-You can specify your own colors.
+You can modify and specify your own colors.
 For example:

 ```lua
 require("gruvbox").setup({